xkeshav/gh-repo-care/README.md

 npx gh-repo-check
 ```

-it will ask few question and then generate files,
+it will ask few questions and then generate files.

-> [!Note]
+> [!NOTE]
-> if you already have `.github` folder in your repo, then it will ask new folder name, where it will generate
-> later you have to move these files into `.github` folder, to make it useful.
+> if you have `.github` folder in your repo, then it will ask for a folder name, where it will generate the files, but later you have to move these files into `.github` folder, to make it useful.

-### Note

-one file _Funding.yml_ file get generated, you can keep it empty for now.

 ## License